ScienceCore/climaterisk/book/04_NASA_Earthdata/0_Initial_Setup.md

 ![2i2c_login](../assets/2i2c_login.png)

-* Finally, if you see the following JupyterLab screen, you are ready to start working.
+* Finally, if you see the previous JupyterLab screen, you are ready to start working.Take in account that the files will persist between sessions if the same username is used.

 ![work_environment_jupyter_lab](../assets/work_environment_jupyter_lab.png)

-**Notes:** Take in account that the files will persist between sessions if the same username is used.

 ## 2. Using NASA's Earthdata